 My take: Of all the responses to prompts asking for a friendlier voice, this one works the best.
 It actually calls to mind Slack’s brand voice, as they take a similar approach to incident messaging and release notes.

-Again, aside from the continued gratuitous use of metaphors (you probably never need to mention ninjas in your customer communications), ChatGPT includes all of the points I would in my outage messaging: confirming that we’re aware of the outage, that we’re investigating, that we’re sorry for the disruption, that we’ll be keeping everyone updated, and that we’re grateful for our customers’ patience while we work to get everything back up as soon as possible.
+Again, aside from the continued gratuitous use of metaphors (you probably never need to mention ninjas in your customer communications), ChatGPT includes all of the points I would in my outage messaging confirming:

 7. Abusive customer

-Prompt: A customer is very upset about a bug in our product and is using abusive language with one of our customer service representatives.
+ChatGPT Prompt: A customer is very upset about a bug in our product and is using abusive language with one of our customer service representatives.
 Write a message in an informal tone to de-escalate this customer and explain that unless they can remain respectful, we won't be able to help them anymore.

-My take: I was holding my breath waiting for ChatGPT to finish composing this response, and I was very pleasantly surprised.
+My take: I was holding my breath, waiting for ChatGPT to finish composing this response, and I was very pleasantly surprised.

-So much so that I think this particular scenario is a great demonstration of the value of using generative AI as a supplementary tool in support: it provides even seasoned support professionals like myself a jumping-off point for trickier support situations that require a lot of thought, judgment, and nuance.
+So much so that I think this particular scenario is a great demonstration of the value of using generative AI tools as a supplementary advantage in support: it provides even seasoned support professionals like myself a jumping-off point for trickier support situations that require a lot of thought, judgment, and nuance.

 This response gets a lot of things right: